10 Minutes of Code:

-For sound, use a frequency between 100 and 1000 (or two frequencies of your choice).
+For sound, use a frequency between 100 and 1000 Hz (or two frequencies of your choice).

 For musical notes, try a range starting with A1 (55Hz) and going up 50 notes.
-(You should refer to the activity studied in Unit 2, Skill Builder 3 (we called it prgmSOUND2) which played the 12 notes in an octave.
+(Refer to the activity studied in Unit 2, Skill Builder 3 (program sound2) which played the 12 notes in an octave.)